-FACULTY Producing individual owns rights.
+$\rightarrow$ Individual Efforts-No University Support Individual Efforts- University Assisted Externally Sponsored Efforts University Assigned FACULTY rights.
 University contributes less than 50% of costs, producing individual owns subject to recoupment of costs from royalties.
-Where university contributes 50% or more of costs, the university owns the IP and royalties are divided pro rata based upon percentage of sponsorship.
-Determined in accordance with terms of the applicable contract or grant.
+Where university contributes 50% or more of costs, the university owns the IP and royalties are divided pro rata based upon percentage of sponsorship. accordance with terms of the applicable contract or grant.
 Conclusively presumed owned by the university.
 The President, on recommendation of the appropriate Vice-President may execute a royalty sharing agreement to be negotiated.
 Royalty sharing may be used as an incentive to encourage further development of a product or work.

 ADMINISTRATORS & STAFF Producing individual owns rights.
 University contributes less than 50% of costs, producing individual owns subject to recoupment of costs from royalties.
 Where university contributes 50% or more of costs, the university owns the IP and royalties are divided pro rata based upon percentage of sponsorship.
 Determined in accordance with terms of the applicable contract or grant.
 Conclusively presumed owned by the university.
 The President, on recommendation of the appropriate Vice-President may execute a royalty sharing agreement to be negotiated.
 Royalty sharing may be used as an incentive to encourage further development of a product or work STUDENTS Producing individual owns rights.
 University contributes less than 50% of costs, producing individual owns subject to recoupment of costs from royalties.
 Where university contributes 50% or more of costs, the university owns the IP and royalties are divided pro rata based upon percentage of sponsorship.
+Determined in accordance with terms of the applicable contract or grant.
 Conclusively presumed owned by the university.
 The President, on recommendation of the appropriate Vice-President may execute a royalty sharing agreement to be negotiated.
-Royalty sharing may be used as an incentive to encourage further development of a product or work EXTERNAL THIRD PARTIES Intellectual property produced under contract or agreement with parties to produce or assist in its development or production shall be presumed to be the exclusive property of the university subject only to the terms of any contract to the contrary.
+Royalty sharing may be used as an incentive to encourage further development of a product or work EXTERNAL THIRD PARTIES development or produ produced under contract or agraction shall be presumed to be my contract to the contrary. the exclusive proj es to produce or assist in its perty of the university subject